Innosilicon Miner Hash Board Repair Guide [EN]

 2. The hot air cylinder is used for chip disassembly and soldering.
 Be careful not to heat it for a long time to avoid PCB foaming.

-3. DC stabilized power supply (output 12V, 20A), used for the test and measurement of the computing board.
+3. DC stabilized power supply (output 12V, 20A), used for the test and measurement of the hash board.

 5. Flux solder paste, washing water and absolute alcohol; washing water is used to clean up the solder residue and appearance after repair.